samulmarziano/MemoryGameProject/README.md

 ## Built With

-Built using HTML5, Bootstrap CSS, and vanilla JS.
+Built using HTML5, Bootstrap CSS, vanilla JS, and JQuery.

 ## Contributing

-Memory Game is a class project for [Udacity](https://www.udacity.com/)'s *Intermediate JavaScript* course.
+This repository is a class project for [Udacity](https://www.udacity.com/)'s *Intermediate JavaScript* course.
 Pull requests _will not_ be merged.

 ## Author

 * **Sam Marziano**

-## Versioning

-Version 1.0 - 03/26/2018